synchracode/synchra-docs/src/content/docs/cmd-vars/games.md

 ---
-id: gambling
+id: games
-title: Gambling
+title: Games
 ---

-These variables are used to activate and show results from the built-in gambling games.
+These variables are used to activate and show results from the built-in games.

 ---